raspberrypilearning/3D-scene/en/step_7.md

 next costume
 ```

 A delay of more than one second is quite a long time.
-If you include a decimal number in the range of a slider then you can change the value 100th of a second at a time.
+If you include a decimal number in the range of a slider then you can change the value by a 100th of a second at a time.

 A range of `0.0` to `1.0` allows you to choose a delay between `0` seconds (no delay) and `1` second.

 ![Decimal range](images/decimal-delay.png)

-Try changing the numbers to get the maximum and minumum that you want users to be able to use in your project.
+Try changing the numbers to get the maximum and minimum values that you want users to be able to use in your project.

 --- /collapse ---